hveit01/amdasm/1st_README.txt

 provide a high degree of portability.

-However, I didn't bother to create the also modern autoconf/automake builder files - unless you have the latest version of Linux running, they
+However, I didn't bother to create the also modern autoconf/automake builder files - unless you have the correct version of Linux running, they
 - despite of the intention to be portable - have caused the worst installation nightmares for me within the last decades.
 Don't ask further.
 What you get is a plain old Makefile, which should (after two simple manual